-- 100 percent waiver/refund of tuition and fees if a student drops or resigns before regular class work begins. - 90 percent waiver/refund of tuition and technology fee if a student drops or resigns the first two calendar days of the term.
+• 100 percent waiver/refund of tuition and technology fee if a student drops or resigns through the first two calendar days of the term.

 Each course or section of a course is considered to be a separate registration with its own course registration number.
 Thus, switching from one course to another is a separate registration as is switching sections of the same course.